Headings

 Paragraphs

-element represents a paragraph of text.
+The p element represents a paragraph of text.
 Paragraphs are usually represented as blocks of text that are separated from adjacent blocks by vertical blank space and/or first-line indentation.

 ABCDEFGHIJKLMNOPQRSTUVWXYZ